dominikhoebert/battle_royal_vienna_telegram_bot/README.md

 - `/config map-level` - Set the map level (1-5; 1 is the biggest)
 - `/config` - Get the map level
 - `/poi` - Send a random Point of Interest for the current map level
+- `/deletepoi` - Opens a dialog to delete a Point of Interest
 - `/respawn` - Send a random Point of Interest to respawn at
 - `/score` - Send the score table
 - `/timer name minutes command` - Creates a timer with a name and for a certain number of minutes and run